Francisco Rodríguez (economist): Career

 Rodríguez joined Bank of America Merrill Lynch in August 2011 as Chief Andean Economist, covering the economies of Colombia, Ecuador, Peru and Venezuela.
-In 2012 he successfully called the Venezuelan presidential elections with an out-of-consensus prediction that Chávez would be re-elected by a comfortable margin.
-He joined Torino Economics, the economic analysis branch of New-York based Torino Capital in July 2016 as chief economist.
-Rodríguez left Torino Economics on 3 September 2019.
+In 2012 he predicted that Chávez would be re-elected during the presidential elections that year.
+He joined Torino Economics, the economic analysis branch of New York-based Torino Capital in July 2016 as chief economist.
+He left Torino Economics on 3 September 2019.

 In May 2016, Rodríguez was part of a group of economists under an initiative promoted by the Union of South American Nations (UNASUR) to present an economic stabilization program to the government of Nicolás Maduro, who until then had refused to implement necessary monetary and fiscal reforms to contain prices, stabilize the exchange rate and foster production recovery.
 The plan was shelved by the Maduro administration.

-On 2018, 20 May, the candidate Henri Falcón accused Maduro of rigging the presidential elections and refused to recognize the results.
-Both him and Rodríguez said the election was not valid.